lucasdelvillar/pokedex/README.md

 **Tech used:** HTML, CSS, JavaScript, pokemonapi.co

 Two fetch requests are made to the pokemon api (pokemonapi.co).
-The first fetch request grabs the json file containing generic pokemon information, while the second fetch request grabs more specific info i.e. the "dex-entry" (generic description of a pokemon).
-Helper functions created in Javascript then display and clear pokemon info once json is parsed.
+The first fetch request grabs the json file containing generic pokémon information, while the second fetch request grabs more specific info i.e. the "dex-entry" (generic description of a pokémon).
+Helper functions created in Javascript then display and clear pokémon info once json is parsed.

 ## Lessons Learned: